a327ex/emoji-merge/README.md

 This part starts after `0.02*#objects + 3` seconds, which is enough time for all objects to have fallen off the screen.
 Then `.score_ending` is set to true, which signifies we're in this particular portion of the round ending function.
 This will be useful later as we continue going over the `arena:update` function.

 Then the score is spawned.
 The score is nothing but a `text_roped_chain` object with the actual score as its text.
 So if the score is 1374, then the `text_roped_chain` object will be created with a string that says "score 1374", and it will create letter emoji colliders for each character, and link them together with chains.
-The way `.final_score_chain` is impulsed and move was already explained when the `text_roped_chain` class was first explained, so refer to that for further information.
+The way `.final_score_chain` is impulsed and moved was already explained when the `text_roped_chain` class was first explained, so refer to that for further information.

 Next, the retry button is created.
 It's a simple emoji collider that is created on the right side of the screen and is impulsed to the left.
 After 4 seconds its damping gets set to some value that makes it stop moving.
 This is the same as how the `.final_score_chain` object works.
 Additionally, however, the retry button has a `text_chain` object attached to it that says `'retry'`.
 A `text_chain` is nothing but a chain of emoji letters, except without any chain parts in between them.
 The code for that looks like this: